Magda Popeanu

 Magda (Bîrsan) Popeanu (born May 20, 1956) is a Canadian politician.

-She was born in Târgoviște, Romania, and graduated from "Alexandru Ioan Cuza" High School in Iași.
+She was born in Târgoviște, Romania, and graduated from Alexandru Ioan Cuza High School in Iași.
 After getting a BA in Electronics Engineering from Gheorghe Asachi Technical University of Iași in 1980 she worked in computer sciences.
 Popeanu was a 1989 Romanian revolutionary.
 She immigrated to Canada in 1992.
 She taught computer engineering for Commission scolaire Marguerite-Bourgeoys for many years.

 Popeanu was a candidate for Projet Montréal in the 2005 and 2009 elections in Côte-des-Neiges district where she obtained 16% and 31.6% of the vote, respectively.
-Popeanu has served as the president of Projet Montréal since 2006.
-Popeanu currently serves as a member of Montreal City Council, representing the district of Côte-des-Neiges in the borough of Côte-des-Neiges–Notre-Dame-de-Grâce.
-Popeanu has served on Montreal city council since 2013.
+Popeanu served as the president of Projet Montréal from 2006.
+Popeanu also served as a member of Montreal City Council, representing the district of Côte-des-Neiges in the borough of Côte-des-Neiges–Notre-Dame-de-Grâce.
+Popeanu has served on Montreal city council from 2013 to 2025.